jdumars/cncorr/README.md

   </tr>
   <tr>
     <td>2.2</td>
-    <td>Requirements are limited as much as possible, instead focusing on value delivery.</td>
+    <td>Requirements are limited as much as possible, instead focusing on defining value from the perspective of the customer.</td>
     <td></td>
   </tr>
   <tr>
     <td>2.3</td>
-    <td>The "voice of the customer" is always present in design, implementation, and delivery decisions.</td>
+    <td>The "voice of the customer" is always present in design, implementation, and delivery decisions.
+No decisions or meetings take place without a customer or proxy present.</td>
     <td></td>
   </tr>
   <tr>
     <td>2.4</td>
-    <td>Product management has product staff (product owners) embedded directly in development and delivery teams to ensure their backlog is organized in accordance with strategy and commitments.</td>
+    <td>Product management has product staff (product owners or equivalent) embedded directly in development and delivery teams to ensure their backlog is organized in accordance with strategy and commitments.</td>
     <td></td>
   </tr>
   <tr>
     <td>2.5</td>
-    <td>Product backlog and prioritization is highly visible to stakeholders, participants, and executive management.</td>
+    <td>Product backlog and prioritization is highly visible to stakeholders, participants, and executive management.
+Ideally also to customers.</td>
     <td></td>
   </tr>
   <tr>